VictorChibueze-stud/Multimedia-Retrieval/Chapter_2:Evaluation.md

 **2.3 Retrieval with Order**

 *   **Mean Reciprocal Rank (MRR):**
+    *   **Rank:** The position of the first relevant document that your search system returns for a particular query.
-    *   **Definition:** The average of the reciprocal rank of the first relevant document.
-Only the rank of the first relevant document is considered.
+    *   **Reciprocal Rank:** The reciprocal of the rank of the first relevant document.
+It's the value you get after taking the rank and calculating 1/rank.
+So:
+If the first relevant document is at rank 1, the reciprocal rank is 1/1 = 1.
+If the first relevant document is at rank 2, the reciprocal rank is 1/2 = 0.5.
+If the first relevant document is at rank 5, the reciprocal rank is 1/5 = 0.2.
+If no relevant document is returned, some systems will consider the reciprocal rank is zero.
+    *   **Definition:** The average of all the reciprocal rank scores, across all of the queries in your evaluation set.
+This average gives you a single number to compare and evaluate your search systems.
     *   **Formula:** `MRR = 1/|Q| * Σ(1/rank_i)` where `rank_i` is the rank of the first relevant document for query `i`
     *   **Use Case:** Important when the first relevant document is the most critical, for example, in question answering, or fact checking.
 Also relevant in situations with sparse relevance assessments
     *   **Example**: Given queries with ranks 1, 3, 2, MRR = (1/1 + 1/3 + 1/2)/3 = (1 + 0.333 + 0.5)/3 = 0.611.